-- 150.(1) A person who removes, aids or assists another in removing, any vegetation, sand, stones, shingle or gravel from any part of the beach, coast, coastal marine area, designated marine area or other prohibited area without a permit is guilty of an offence. - (2) Subsection (1) does not apply where the material to referred to in that subsection, - (a) is removed by or on behalf of the Director for the purpose of carrying out coastal protection, stabilization or scientific research; or - (b) is removed by the owner or occupier of land, with written permission from the Director, from a beach or coastal location in a coastal marine area, in a designated marine area or other prohibited area in which the owner or occupier lives for his own domestic purpose and the amount of the material does not exceed 5 kilograms.

-(3) A person who contravenes subsection (1) is guilty of an offence and is liable on conviction on indictment to a fine of \$100 000 or to imprisonment for a term of 10 years or to both.
+- 152.(1) A person who removes, or aids in or assists in removing, any vegetation, sand, stones, shingle or gravel from any part of the beach, coast, coastal marine area, [special] marine area or other prohibited area without a permit is guilty of an offence. - (2) Subsection (1) does not apply where the material to which subsection (1) refers, - (a) is removed by or on behalf of the Director for the purpose of carrying out coastal protection, stabilization and scientific research; or - (b) is removed by the owner or occupier of land with the written permission from the Director, from a beach or coastal location in a coastal marine area, in a [special] marine area or other prohibited area in which the owner or occupier lives for his own domestic purpose and the amount of the material does not exceed 5 kilograms. - (3) A person who contravenes subsection (1) is guilty of an offence and is liable on conviction on indictment to a fine of \$100 000 or to imprisonment for a term of 10 years or to both.